(adapted from MacRae et al., 1989)

 To a great extent food system research in the Western world has for years happened in a policy vacuum (Mellor, 1977; Gouvernement du Québec, 1979; Center for Rural Affairs, 1982; Ruttan, 1982; Busch and Lacy, 1983; Dahlberg, 1986a).
 In the absence of clear, holistic national food system goals, agents, other than public ones (individual scientists, disciplinary associations, commodity groups, private funders), step in to determine directly or indirectly decisions about research directions.
 The goals identified on this site thus require a new direction and approach.

-This review of the challenges facing food studies makes the case for food - related research remaining a largely public enterprise.
-Although public - private collaborations have become the norm the past 30 years, widely viewed as part of the neo-liberal project of governments and firms, they are largely a failure at advancing inquiry to support joined up food policy.
+This review of the challenges facing food studies makes the case for food-related research remaining a largely public enterprise.
+Although public-private collaborations have become the norm in the past 30 years, widely viewed as part of the neo-liberal project of governments and firms, they are largely a failure at advancing inquiry to support joined up food policy.
 The essential problem is that much of the needed analysis is beyond the level of the firm or business association, the two essential private actors in these public-private collaborations.
 Consequently, private actors are unlikely to put money into most joined-up food policy projects.
 The roots of this dilemma are explored in The problems of the dominant research and extension model.
 What is proposed in this section is a different approach to science and to the organization of the scientific enterprise.

 Financing the transition